A Crossing of the Southern Pacific and Missouri Pacific railroads in the Rio Grande Valley

 Observations by Bill Bentsen:

-My grandparents lived in Edcouch, Texas, in the lower Rio Grande Valley, at the crossing of the MP (SLB&M) and the SP (SA&AP), site of Interlocker 146.
-The SLB&M line was essentially a north-south line, while the SA&AP line was essentially east-west.
-The lines crossed at right angles, and the crossing was accomplished by a 90-degree diamond.
-The Interlocker was a cabin-type interlocker (where the train crews operated the interlocking system).
-The interlocker was located at the northwest corner of the crossing, just north of the SA&AP (SP) line and just west of the SLB&M (MP) line.
-The building was approximately 15 x 15 feet in size, and it was on short stilts to ensure that any flooding which might have occurred because of tropical hurricanes would not damage the interlocking system or building.
-The building construction was entirely of wood with clapboard siding.
-The roof was of asphalt-type shingles, probably black.
-There were double-hung windows (probably three sets) across the south side (SP side) and across the east side (MP side) to assure a good view of the crossing.
-The interlocker was painted white at one time, but the effects of time and weather had pretty much rendered the paint job dull gray by the time I was observing it.
+My grandparents lived in Edcouch in the lower Rio Grande Valley, at the crossing of the MP (SLB&M) and the SP (SA&AP), site of Tower 146.
+The SLB&M line was a north-south line, while the SA&AP line was east-west, and the lines crossed at a 90-degree diamond.
+The interlocker was a cabin-type where the train crews operated the controls.
+The cabin, located at the northwest corner of the crossing, was approximately 15 feet square and was on short stilts to ensure that any flooding from tropical hurricanes would not damage the interlocking plant or building.
+The construction was entirely of wood with clapboard siding, and the roof was asphalt-type shingles, probably black.
+There were double-hung windows across the south side (SP side) and east side (MP side) to assure a good view of the crossing.
+The cabin was painted white at one time, but the effects of time and weather had pretty much rendered the paint job dull gray by the time I was observing it.
 There were two signs on the interlocker, one on the MP side and one on the SP side.
 The signs read simply "146".
-The entry to the interlocker was from the MP side via a short stairway with wood handrails.
+The entry to the interlocker was from the MP side via a short stairway with wood handrails that led to a wood door.
 The stairway was accessed over a very short wood sidewalk/bridge which crossed the ROW drainage ditch alongside the MP track.
-It led to a wood door which opened into the inside of the building.
 There were Armstrong-type handles inside which controlled the semaphores and the derails via standard interlocking pipes and rollers.
-The pipes which controlled the SP line ran along the north side of the SP track, while the pipes which controlled the MP track ran along the west side of the MP track.
+The pipes that controlled the SP line ran along the north side of the SP track, while the pipes that controlled the MP track ran along the west side of the MP track.
 The interlocker was the most simple type as it was only used to protect the routing by setting the semaphores and derails properly.
 The SP line (which was used substantially more) had a clear indication with the semaphores in the upright position and the derails closed while the MP line was always set in the stop or semaphore down position with the derails open.
 I do not recall that the semaphores were lighted; however, they well may have been.